badu/badu.github.io/_content/about.md

 * Built a bookmarks manager with social networking capabilities - learned a lot about taxonomies and group theory
 * Built an application for a client that synchronized sales data with a [SAP](https://www.sap.com) server
 * Multitouch SDK based on FLOSC for [SensyTouch](http://www.sensytouch.ro/) - a startup that took off
-* Code generators for SQLite, Zend, Actionscript Message Format and many others
+* Code generators for SQLite, Zend, Actionscript Message Format, and many others
 * Stopped freelancing because Workzone hired me

 #### Entrepreneur Synergy Design

 ###### (2003 - 2007)

-* Planned, designed and implemented web and desktop applications
+* Planned, designed, and implemented web and desktop applications
 * Managed a small team of developers and marketers
-* Biggest project was called Eurobiz - a 60000 Romanian companies database organized by their domain of activity
+* The biggest project was called Eurobiz - a 60000 Romanian companies database organized by their domain of activity
-* Closed the company due to economical climate
+* Closed the company due to the economical climate

 #### Programmer at Secure Software

 ###### (2002)

-* Contributed in choosing the right tool for the right job, after management tried Delphi and C# (solution was Adobe Flash)
+* Contributed to choosing the right tool for the right job, after management tried Delphi and C# (the solution was Adobe Flash)
 * Left the company so I can start my own

 ## Education

-I have a master degree in naval engineering and graduated from the [University of Low Danube Galati](http://www.en.ugal.ro/faculties/faculty-of-naval-arhitecture) in 2002.
+I have a master's degree in naval engineering and graduated from the [University of Low Danube Galati](http://www.en.ugal.ro/faculties/faculty-of-naval-arhitecture) in 2002.

-During studies, I have developed engineering software to help with calculus in various disciplines like mechanics and materials resistance.
+During my studies, I have developed engineering software to help with calculus in various disciplines like mechanics and materials resistance.

-For my final-year project I designed a software being able to calculate the heat transfer in the galley, using the finite element method.
+For my final-year project, I designed software able to calculate the heat transfer in the galley, using the finite element method.

-Master degree's project was also a software based on finite element method, which calculates vibration and noises on main crankshaft of the ships.
+Master's degree project was also software based on the finite element method, which calculates vibration and noises on the main crankshaft of the ships.

 ---